Probing Instantaneous Single-Molecule Chirality in the Planar Ground State of Formic Acid

 The broad distribution of the out-of-plane angle of the proton momenta suggests the use of $\cos{\theta_{k_\mathrm{H2}}}$ as an indicator of the chirality.
 It is given by the triple product (see Refs. \cite{Pitzer_2016,Fehre2019})

 Here, $\cos{\theta_{k_\mathrm{H2}}}>0$ corresponds to the R enantiomer and $\cos{\theta_{k_\mathrm{H2}}}<0$ to the S enantiomer.
 This allows unambiguously to split detected molecular fragmentation events into left- or right-handed enantiomers, even though they all arise from the planar ground state of formic acid.
 In Fig.~\ref{Fig3}, we select two subsets from our data corresponding to R [panels~(a) and (c)] and S [panels~(b) and (d)] enantiomers, respectively, choosing $\cos{\theta_{k_\mathrm{H2}}}>0.25~ (<-0.25)$ [i.e., H2 being emitted upward/downward in Fig~\ref{Fig1}(b)].
 Figures~\ref{Fig3}(a) and \ref{Fig3}(b) show an anti-correlated wagging of the H1 fragment.
 This is caused, in part, by the anticorrelation in coordinate space (Fig.~\ref{Fig2}), and to a larger extent by the choice of the coordinates, as the $\vec{u}$ and $\vec{v}$ vectors (Eq.~\ref{equ2}) include the recoil of the hydrogen atoms by linear momentum conservation.
 Furthermore, anti-correlation between the two protons' linear momenta is also built up during the fragmentation by the Coulomb repulsion.

-The chirality in the momentum pattern, which we have discussed so far, is measured after fragmentation.
-While we have argued that the observed handedness of the \textit{momenta} is a consequence of symmetry breaking in the \textit{spatial} structure of the initial ground state, this is not the only possible explanation.
+The chirality in the momentum pattern that we have discussed so far is measured after fragmentation.
+While we have argued that the observed \textit{momentum} asymmetry reflects symmetry breaking in the \textit{spatial} structure of the initial ground state, this is not the only possible explanation.
 Previous studies of multiple ionization of formic acid in a strong laser pulse concluded the opposite.
 They argued that symmetry breaking might occur during the dynamics on a potential energy surface of an electronically excited state after the promotion of an electron to an unoccupied $\pi^\ast$ orbital.
 This excited state is known to have a double-well potential with minima for R and S pyramidalized geometries \cite{Fridh,NgBell,MouleLimeEtAl}.